Views:

 4. Click +Add Rule to add file integrity monitoring rules to your policy.

-5. Define the target scope, including namespaces, pod labels, and container names, and then click Submit.
+5. Define the target scope, and then click Submit.

 6. Configure the scan schedule depending on your requirements.